ziyadss/CMPN403-Compiler/README.md

 Languages and Compilers Project - third year CUFE students.

-A compiler for a mini-language inspired by C.
+A compiler for a language inspired by C.
 Major differences include:

 - No pointers.